GCUGreyArea/python-parser/README.md

-With this rule the string `'aws: {"name":"Barry Robinson","value":"high"}'` is first matched by trhe pattern `f28a4fcc-32dd-4c4b-afd6-4aca3e4f5537` whose trigger is setup to forward the text extracted by the `json` capture group to to a `regex` partition called `aws regex`.
+With this rule the string `'aws: {"name":"Barry Robinson","value":"high"}'` is first matched by trhe pattern `f28a4fcc-32dd-4c4b-afd6-4aca3e4f5537` whose trigger is setup to forward the text extracted by the `json` capture group to a `regex` partition called `aws regex`.

-Pattern `eb4963b9-3fa5-4338-8a40-01a35fecc782` recives the text and parses `name` and `value`, which, due to the `map` statement is maped to the tokens `name` and `value`
+Pattern `eb4963b9-3fa5-4338-8a40-01a35fecc782` recives the text and parses `name` and `value`, which, due to the `map` statement, are maped to the tokens `name` and `value`

-If no rules with patterns for the message exists, an empty map is returned.

-If a rule (or set of rules and patterns) exists that can parse the message, a map of `{'token name':'token value'}` is returned for the tokanized message.

 The above rule, for the message `'aws: {"name":"Barry Robinson","satisfaction":"high"}'` yields the output `{"rule":